ansuff/HotelBookingPredictor/README.md

 ## Data

-The dataset used in this project is the [Hotel Booking Demand](https://www.kaggle.com/jessemostipak/hotel-booking-demand) dataset from Kaggle.
-The dataset contains information about hotel bookings, including the hotel type, booking dates, and customer demographics.
+The dataset used in this project is the Hotel Booking Demand.
+The dataset contains information about hotel bookings, including the hotel name, booking dates, and information about the guests.

 ## Models